rspatial/disdat/README.md

 ## Installation

+The package is [available from CRAN](https://cran.r-project.org/web/packages/disdat/index.html).
+You can install it with `install.packages("disdat")`.

-You can install the package from `R` with the `remotes` package.
-Like this
+To install the github development version, you can use the `remotes` package like this

 ```
 library(remotes)